Teaching Assistant Resources

 Additional Resources

 UMaine’s Center for Innovation in Teaching and Learning (CITL) includes learning design studios staffed with instructional designers and outfitted with video and audio production facilities.
-They also have resources for developing animations, graphics, and for experimenting with new technologies.
+They also have resources for developing animations and graphics, and for experimenting with new technologies.

-CITL currently develops and delivers a series of workshops, programs and trainings for faculty and graduate students.
-Their focus is in areas relating to research and innovation in teaching and learning, including the use of new technologies in support of teaching.
+CITL currently develops and delivers a series of workshops, programs, and training for faculty and graduate students.
+Their focus is on areas relating to research and innovation in teaching and learning, including the use of new technologies in support of teaching.

 Review the CITL’s Teaching Resources page for additional information.